eclipse-langium/langium-website/hugo/content/docs/recipes/lexing/indentation-sensitive-languages.md

 any indentation between `[` and `]` should be ignored.

 To achieve similar behavior with the `IndentationAwareTokenBuilder`, the `ignoreIndentationDelimiters` option can be used.
-It accepts is a list of pairs of token names (terminal or keyword) and turns off indentation token detection between each pair.
+It accepts a list of pairs of token names (terminal or keyword) and turns off indentation token detection between each pair.

 For example, if you construct the `IndentationAwareTokenBuilder` with the following options:
 ```ts